Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 <figcaption> Figure 4.
 Estimated Population Change between 2000 and 2020 in Warren County </figcaption>
 </figure> <br>

-<p> In the same Site Selection project, I used the servica area analysis multiple times for each candidate fire station.
-In order to view the population value within each distance break, areal proportion was used multiple (5+) times to estimate census block values aggregated to the distance bands.
-Simply put, another this serves as another reason why automating reptetive geospatial workflows is worthwhile.
-This concludes the tutorial on automating areal proportion analysis with arcpy.  </p> <br>
+<p> In the same Site Selection project, I applied service area analysis multiple times for each candidate fire station.
+To view the population within each distance break, areal proportion analysis was used repeatedly (more than 5 times) to estimate census block values aggregated to the distance bands.
+Simply put, this is another example of why automating repetitive geospatial workflows is so valuable. </p> <br>

 <h3> List of Figures </h3> <br>